 Towards the Tipping Point: Global Goals Guide for Business

-Secondly, businesses can use the Global Goals as a strategic pathfinder.
-The Global Goals highlight a comprehensive set of risks and opportunities against which businesses can future proof and use to inform strategic choices.
+Secondly, businesses can use Global Goals as a strategic pathfinder.
+The Global Goals highlight a comprehensive set of risks and opportunities against which businesses can future-proof and use to inform strategic choices.
 Businesses developing solutions to meet particular goals can create business growth by providing solutions to others.
 Further, as a common language and set of shared aspirations, the Global Goals can create new and strengthen existing partnerships within and across sectors.